Overview

 Making simple visualizations

-There is also a function in gfcanalysis
+There is also a function in gfcanalysis to calculate and save a thresholded

 annual layer stack from the GFC product (useful for simple visualizations,